General Service Medal (1962): Clasps

 Fourteen clasps were awarded, the medal never being awarded without a clasp.
 The maximum awarded to any one individual appears to have been six.
+There is documentary evidence of a 6-clasp GSM.
 Clasps are worn in the order that the recipient qualified for them, not the date of the relevant Army Order.

 There was no minimum qualifying period for each clasp for those killed, wounded or disabled during operations, or where a recipient was decorated for operational service, including a mention in dispatches and a Queen’s Commendation.

-Cyprus crisis of 1963–64
+Cyprus 1963–64

 As a result of the 2012 Independent Medal Review conducted by Sir John Holmes, from 1 March 2015 this clasp was awarded to those servicemen who served in Cyprus from 21 December 1963 to 26 March 1964.
 Personnel who have served on a tour of duty after this time receive the United Nations Medal as part of the United Nations Peacekeeping Force in Cyprus, who took over peacekeeping duties from 1964.